Matrx123/web3/README.md

 In this series, we will be building a simple smart contract that allows us to store a string on the blockchain.
 We're using [Crypto Zombies](https://cryptozombies.io/) as the learning platform and completing the Solidity basics series.

+## Part 0: Solidity smart contracts

+here we are practicing to build smart contracts and learing solidity basics

 ## Part 1: Solidity Basics

 Here we go through [Module 1](https://cryptozombies.io/en/lesson/1/chapter/1) of the Crypto zombies course